-For Fall 2021 applicants, our Early Decision deadline is Sunday, November 1, 2020 and our Regular Decision Deadline is Tuesday, January 5, 2021.
+For fall 2023 applicants, our Early Decision deadline is Tuesday, November 1, 2022 and our Regular Decision deadline is Thursday, January 5, 2023.

-- 1 – 2 teacher recommendation(s), with at least one from a STEM course instructor
+- 2 teacher recommendations (at least one from a STEM course instructor strongly encouraged)

-- Your official high school transcript or GED certificate (including mid-year report)
+- Official high school transcript or GED certificate (including mid-year report, if applicable)